Vietsol-Co-Ltd/CAN-tracing/README.md

 ## Using lblf.

 This is a sample code of how reading a blf looks like.
 Common for all LOBJ is the BaseHeader.
 The rest is variable lengths base on type and length of data.

+Example file of printing all CAN_MESSAGE2 data from given BLF file

 ```cpp
 #include "blf_structs.hh"